Ex-girlfriend: Tiger Woods used lawyer to break up with me

+“But with my whole life in his hands now I would want to have some control over my future in the business.
+If something happened 5-10 years down the road I don’t want to be in my 40’s heartbroken and jobless.”

+The email exchange was part of documents filed Sunday evening in advance of a Tuesday hearing.
+Woods’ attorneys are expected to ask Circuit Judge Elizabeth Metzger to halt Herman’s lawsuit against their billionaire client.
+They say the former couple’s NDA requires all disputes be settled privately by an arbitrator, not in court.

-(AP) – A $30-million legal battle between Tiger Woods and his ex-girlfriend has escalated, with Erica Herman accusing the golf superstar of beginning their sexual relationship when she was his employee and threatening to fire her if she didn’t sign a nondisclosure agreement she now wants voided.
+Herman has filed a lawsuit against Woods, accusing golf’s biggest star of beginning their sexual relationship when she was his employee and threatening to fire her if she didn’t sign the NDA she now wants voided.

+Her email to Chris Hubman, the CFO of Woods’ company, was sent Aug.
+7, 2017.

+“In my mind, your employment by The Woods Jupiter and your personal relationship with TW are two separate items,” Hubman wrote back the next day.
+“I don’t think the end of one automatically impacts the other … although I admit it could be complicated.
+It will most likely depend on the terms, condition or reason for the relationship ending.

-Herman, in court documents filed late Friday, also accused Woods of having his lawyer break up with her at an airport in October after falsely telling her they were going on a weekend trip.
-The lawyer then evicted her from Woods’ $54 million mansion north of Palm Beach.
+Herman, in court documents filed late Friday, also accused Woods of having his lawyer break up with her at an airport last October after falsely telling her they were going on a weekend trip to the Bahamas.
+She says the lawyer then evicted her from Woods’ $54 million mansion north of Palm Beach and tried to get her to sign another NDA, which she refused.

-The documents were filed in advance of a scheduled Tuesday hearing where Woods’ attorneys are expected to ask Circuit Judge Elizabeth Metzger to halt Herman’s lawsuit against their billionaire client.
-They say the former couple’s nondisclosure agreement requires all disputes be settled privately by an arbitrator, not in court.

-Herman, who managed Woods’ Palm Beach County restaurant before and during the first years of their romantic relationship, argues that the nondisclosure agreement is unenforceable under a new federal law that says such contracts can be voided when sexual abuse or sexual harassment occurred.
+Herman, who managed Woods’ Palm Beach County restaurant before and during the first years of their romantic relationship, argues the NDA is unenforceable under a new federal law that says such contracts can be voided when sexual abuse or sexual harassment occurred.
 Her attorney, Benjamin Hodas, contends that Woods’ alleged threat to fire her if she didn’t sign the contract was harassment.

 “A boss imposing different work conditions on his employee because of their sexual relationship is sexual harassment,” Hodas said.

 Woods’ attorney, J.B.
-Murray, denies that the 47-year-old golfer ever sexually assaulted or harassed Herman, calling her accusations in court documents, “utterly meritless.”
+Murray, denies that the 47-year-old Woods ever sexually assaulted or harassed Herman, calling her accusations in court documents, “utterly meritless.”

 Neither Hodas nor Murray responded to emails and phone calls seeking comment.